GaryHilares/Conway-s-game-of-life/README.md

   1. Looking in the main menu, where there is an image that represents the logo of my game.
 - You can save the state of my application by:
   1. Click on "New game".
-  2. Select an arbitrary height and widths and clickin on "Ok!".
+  2. Select an arbitrary height and widths and click in on "Ok!".
   3. Draw an initial setup.
   4. Click on "Done".
   5. Play as you like.